RohanBhirangi/SensibilityTestbed/README.md

 # Sensor-Calibration
-This repo contains all work, notes, ideas and results related to Sensor Calibration methods for Sensibility Testbed.
+This repo contains all work, notes, ideas and results related to Sensor Calibration for Sensibility Testbed.